random-labs/ledgerjs-stellar/README.md

-# ledgerjs-stellar
+# ledgerjs-test

-Some scripts to test Stellar Ledger integration and a script to create a browserified version of the library.
+Some scripts to demo and test Stellar Ledger integration and a script to create a browserified version of the library.

 ### Building